Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Modelling the Spectral Energy Distribution: Methodology

 \subsubsection{Thickness of the circumstellar component}

-In general, the total mass in the circumstellar shell is a lower limit to the actual mass in the shell because the dust temperature decreases with radius -- thus the outer regions of the shell emit dominantly at wavelengths longward of the maximum wavelength for which we have data, $\sim$24\,\micron.
+The estimated dust mass scales in proportion to $Y$ (Eq.\,\ref{dustmass_eq}) and may therefore be taken as a a lower limit to the actual mass in the shell.
 To understand this, we look at the post-RGB objects, J051920.18-722522.1 (shell-source) and J045755.05-681649.2 (disk-source).
-Increasing the thickness of the cool outer shell (Y) by a factor of 10 in these objects, increased the total shell mass by the same factor (Table\,\ref{mod-tbl}) but did not cause any noticeable change in the fit to the observed SEDs (Figs.\,\ref{J051920_thick_shell} and \ref{J045755_thick_shell}).
+Increasing the thickness, $Y$ of the cold outer shell by a factor of 10 in these objects, increased the total shell mass by the same factor (Table\,\ref{mod-tbl}) but did not cause any noticeable change in the fit to the observed SEDs (Figs. 4.2 and 7.4).
+While $R_{\mathrm in}$ is constrained by $T_{\mathrm d}$ which is an input parameter, we cannot constrain $R_{\mathrm out}$ in our SED modeling.
+This is because the dust temperature decreases with radius -- thus the outer regions of the shell emit dominantly at wavelengths longward of the maximum wavelength for which we have data, $\sim$24\,$\micron$.
+In this paper, we adopt the minimum $Y$ value needed to fit the 24\,$\micron$~photometry.